anhinga/2020-notes/attention-based-models/transformer-mystery.md

 vectors, and it is rewritten via matrix multiplication in the context of Transformers.

-Exactly the same thing happens in Dataflow Matrix Machines - linear combinations of high-dimensional vectors, which get rewritten as matrix multiplication.
+Exactly the same thing happens in Dataflow Matrix Machines - linear combinations of high-dimensional vectors which get rewritten via matrix multiplication.

 Of course, there are differences.
 On one hand, there are a number of features of Dataflow Matrix Machines which are likely to make them more expressive than Transformers (which can be thought of as an important subclass